jinghuazhao/GWAS-course/README.md

-# this seeds a collection of utilities for GWAS
+# This seeds a collection of utilities for GWAS

-First, here are some scripts using HESS for heritability estimation for QUS data.
+As a first instance, here are some scripts using HESS for heritability estimation for QUS data.
+My working directory is /genetics/bin/hess and my output directory is tests.

-hess_st.sh	set up for summary statistics hess.awk	a revised form of CLEAN_ZSCORE.awk hess.sh		the actual code for calculation

 NOTE HESS describes what should have been a .bim file as a .bed file